XiaoSong9905/Deep-Painterly-Harmonization-in-PyTorch/README.md

 7. (sx) need to check in the original lua code, what does `dG:div(msk:sum())` is doing, why divide the gradient, how can this be acapted into out code.
 [DONE]

 8. TVLoss module

+9. code update to support GPU setting, some job is done but not all. need to run on google colab to check GPU support